sblaisfernandez/webOneBiteAtaTime/basics/architecture/REST_API/LEARN_REST_API_DESIGN.md

 ## ROY Fielding 6 constraints

-- Uniform Interface: The client and the server should by decouble and evolve independently.
+- **Uniform Interface**: The client and the server should by decouple and evolve independently.

-- Stateless: The server should not save any states between different requests.
+- **Stateless:** The server should not save any states between different requests.
 The state of the session is exclusively left to the responsibility of the client. **All REST interactions are stateless.
 That is, each request contains all of the information necessary for a connector to understand the request, independent of any requests that may have preceded it.**

-- Cacheable: The Client should be able to store responses in a cache for the greater performance.
+- **Cacheable:** The Client should be able to store responses in a cache for the greater performance.

-- Client-server architecture: Client in the web browser and the Server on the back-end.
+- **Client-server** architecture: Client in the web browser and the Server on the back-end.

-- Layered System: The client can't tell whether it is connected directly to the end server, or to an intermediary.
+- **Layered System**: The client can't tell whether it is connected directly to the end server, or to an intermediary.
 INtermediary servers can improve system scalability by enabling load-balancing and by providing shared caches. layers may also enforce security policies.

-- Code on Demand (optional): Server are able to temporarily extend client fonctionnality by transfering logic.Could be passing JS components.
+- **Code on** Demand (optional): Server are able to temporarily extend client fonctionnality by transfering logic.Could be passing JS components.

-# API Design
+### API Design

 - Resources: A resource is an object that's is referenced by it self.